 In regular business scenarios, foreign exchange variations (gain or loss) occur due to the exchange rate fluctuations.
-In this article, we will discuss the treatment of foreign currency fluctuations as per the GST law and the applicability of GST on such foreign exchange gain/loss:
+In this article, we will discuss the treatment of GST on foreign exchange as per the GST law and the applicability of GST on currency exchange on such foreign exchange gain/loss:

 An entity has USD as its functional currency, and the presentation currency is INR.